opendr-eu/opendr/docs/reference/object-detection-2d-nanodet.md

         - image2.jpg
         - ...

-  On the other hand if *'coco'* is choosed for *dataset* the directory must look like this:
+  On the other hand, if *'coco'* is chosen for *dataset*, the directory must look like this:

   - root folder
     - train2017